 In addition, Brad counsels financial institutions on authority issues and activities restrictions, affiliate lending, registration and other issues arising under the Investment Advisers Act of 1940, and legislative and regulatory developments of significance.
 He also has experience preparing regulatory applications and other filings in connection with acquisitions and corporate restructurings, including Bank Merger Act and interstate branch applications.

 Brad was recently recognized as a “Rising Star” by IFLR1000 in the area of Financial Services Regulation.
 He joined the Washington DC office in 2010.
+Brad is also proficient in French.

 - Representing leading European financial institution in anti-money laundering investigation involving potential exposure to the “Troika Laundromat,” a Russian money laundering operation.